elijahmuraoka/ReactToDoList/README.md

 ## It is helpful to "fuzzy file search" (command shift F in VSCode) for "exercise __" in your repository

+fuzzy file search = find a word in all of the files in your repository

 ### Exercise 1:
 In the ExplorerCard.js file: